Incarnation (Christianity): Apostles' Creed

 The Apostles' Creed includes the article of faith "He was conceived by the Holy Spirit and born of the Virgin Mary."
 According to Pope John Paul II, by his incarnation Jesus is a figure of and has united himself to every human being, including the unborn at the moment of their life at conception.

 Ecumenical councils

 Eventually, the teachings of Alexander, Athanasius, and the other Nicene Fathers that the Son was consubstantial and coeternal with the Father, were defined as orthodox dogma.
 All divergent beliefs were defined as heresies.
 This included Docetism, Arianism, Nestorianism, Monophysitism, Adoptionism, and Sabellianism.

-The most widely accepted definitions of the incarnation and the nature of Jesus were made by the First Council of Nicaea in 325, the Council of Ephesus in 431, and the Council of Chalcedon in 451.
-These councils declared that Jesus was both fully God (begotten from, but not created by, the Father) and fully man, taking his flesh and human nature from the Virgin Mary.
-These two natures, human and divine, were hypostatically united into the one personhood of Jesus Christ.
+The most widely accepted definitions of the Incarnation and the nature of Jesus Christ were established by the Council of Nicaea in 325.
+This council declared that Jesus is both fully God (begotten of the Father, but not created) and fully man, having taken his flesh and human nature from the Virgin Mary.
+At the Council of Chalcedon in 451, these two natures, human and divine, were defined as hypostatically united in the one personhood of Jesus Christ, while the Oriental Orthodox Churches, which rejected Chalcedon, affirm that the two natures are fully united into one composite nature that is both fully divine and fully human; in addition, the Church of the East, which rejected Ephesus, defines a prosopic union of the two natures as a mere "connexion" or "conjugation".
+In all cases, Jesus Christ is fully divine and fully human after the incarnation.
 According to the Catholic Church, an ecumenical council's declarations are infallible, making the incarnation a dogma in the Catholic Church.